meteocima/wrfda-runner/readme.md

 ## Work environment preparation.

 The command must run in a work directory containing a `wrfda-runner.cfg` config file.
-This file should be in a toml format, and allows to customize the path of all others external files and directories needed by the process.
+This file should be in toml format, and allows to customize the path of all others external files and directories needed by the process.

-The `wrfda-runner.cfg` files contains following mandatory variables:
+The config files contains following variables:

-* __GeodataDir__	-	path to a directory containing static geographic data.
+* __GeodataDir__	-	path to a directory containing static geographic data used by geogrid.exe.
 * __CovarMatrixesDir__-	path to a directory containing background errors of covariance matrices.
 * __WPSPrg__-	path to compiled binaries of the WPS program.
 * __WRFDAPrg__-	path to compiled binaries of the WRF-DA program.